smartnsoft/StarsKit/README.md

 <p align="center"><img width=90% border=1 src="./img/custom_xib.png"></p>

-**Note**: if you want to test it in the demo project, simply check the `FeedbackViewController.xib` in the StarsKit-Example target.
+**Note**: if you want to test it in the demo project, check the `FeedbackViewController.xib` in the StarsKit-Example target.

 ### Override localizable strings